RPX vs IMAX – Which Option is Better for the Best Cinema Experience?

 What is RPX?

-RPX (Regal Premium Experience) is a premium movie theater format developed by Regal Cinemas to offer a more immersive and comfortable cinema experience than standard screens.
+RPX (Regal Premium Experience) is a premium theater format developed by Regal Cinemas to offer upgraded visuals, sound, and seating compared to standard movie screens.

 RPX theaters are designed to enhance everyday blockbuster viewing through a combination of upgraded visuals, powerful audio, and luxury seating.